mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 swig      2.0.12  2.0.12     2.0.12
 ========= ======= ========== ==========

-The supported operating systems are Ubuntu 18.04 and 20.04.
+The supported operating systems are Ubuntu 18.04 and 20.04, together with GNU compiler versions 7 to 9.
-For GNU compilers, we support versions 7 to 9.
+For the rest of the instructions, we use angled brackets such as ``<version>`` as placeholders, where you should enter values specific to your installation such as package versions.

 .. _install_prereq: